ucb-bar/onnxruntime-riscv/systolic_runner/docs/BUILD.md

 ## Building

-To build, first ensure that you have risc-v toolchain setup, built with`esp-tools` (from Chipyard, use `/scripts/build-toolchains.sh esp-tools`).
-Note that to run with `spike,` you will need to patch `pk` to no-op the futex and tid syscalls as follows:
+To build, first ensure that you have the Risc-V toolchain setup, built with`esp-tools` (from Chipyard, use `/scripts/build-toolchains.sh esp-tools`).

+To run using `spike`, please first pull `master` for `riscv-isa-sim` in `esp-tools`.

+You will next need to patch `riscv-pk` to no-op the futex and tid syscalls as follows:

 ```